himanshuxd/PythonMagic/README.md

 Unleash the power of Python with a curated collection of magical scripts to simplify your computer usage and coding workflows.
 I personally use these for data processing and Machine Learning workflows in my Data Science projects.

-## What PythonMagic Offers:
+## What Python Offers:

-- **Effortless Automation:** Elevate your computer experience with scripts designed for seamless automation of routines.
+- **Effortless Automation:** These scripts were made for seamless automation of routines.
-- **Versatile Spells:** Explore scripts suitable for both Python beginners and wizards of code.
-- **Tailored Potions:** Customize and adapt scripts to concoct solutions that suit your specific productivity needs.
+- **Tailoring:** Customize them to make new Python programs that suit your specific needs.

 ## List of Scripts:

 1. ### `searchify.py`

-   The `searchify.py` script transforms your search terms which could be corrupted with spaces and special characters etc into Google search URLs for easy verification and checking, making it easier to search from a long list of terms from a database instead of having to copy paste each term.
+   The `searchify.py` script transforms your search terms which could be corrupted with spaces and special characters etc into Google search URLs for easy checking, making it faster to search from a long list of terms in a database instead of having to do it individually through copy pasting etc.

    #### Usage:

-   Simply run the script, and it will generate Google search URLs for a list of terms, handling special characters, leading/trailing spaces, and converting spaces to `+` in the URL turning them into valid Google search URLs that are clickable.
+   Replace `terms_list` variable, executing the script will then generate Google search URLs for the given list of terms in `term_list`, handling special characters, leading or trailing spaces, and converting spaces to `+` in the URL turning it into valid Google search URLs that are clickable.

    ```bash
      python searchify.py
    ```
-   #### Sample Output :
+   #### Sample Output:
    ```
     https://www.google.com/search?q=Ma+ch+n3+Learn+ng
     https://www.google.com/search?q=Cry+pt0graphy+2020